Brink has two reading periods per year: January and July.

-We are interested in work that presses boundaries by using more than one medium to tell a story; work that looks and feels different on the page.
+We are interested in writing that presses boundaries by using more than one medium to tell a story; work that looks and feels different on the page.
 Additionally, we look for submissions that engage the issue's theme and the notion of being on the brink.

-Please submit only unpublished pieces and notify us if your simultaneous submission is accepted elsewhere.
 Payment for each contributor is one copy of the issue in which their work appears as well as:

 $25 || Poem (per poem)